 When we take a closer look at the church's first celebration of Pentecost, we find it would have been impossible for a small group of men (e.g. the apostles) to baptize several thousand people in a single day.

 Peter, on Pentecost, started speaking at about 9:00 AM (Acts 2:15).
 When he finished, God caused about three thousand people to repent of their sins and request someone baptize them (Acts 2:41).
 Assuming his sermon took about an hour leaves us with about eight hours of daylight left in the day (480 minutes).

 A real life example

 If the twelve apostles were the only ones baptizing on Pentecost this would mean each of them would have to perform a baptism on 250 people.
 Performing such a monumental task in only eight hours, without any breaks, would be virtually impossible!

 Consider, however, if all the one hundred and twenty disciples (Acts 1:15) present on Pentecost and who received God's spirit played their part to baptize 3,000 people.
 Each one would only have to perform this ceremony on only 25 people within the same period of eight hours!
-In this scenario, the person doing the baptism could use up to fifteen minutes of their time on each person and STILL have plenty of time for breaks and to eat.
+In this scenario, the person offering to baptize could use up to fifteen minutes of their time on each person and still be able to take breaks and eat!

 The apostle Paul did not believe that the ability to perform a baptism was some special 'right' bestowed only on those who were considered fulltime ministers.
 Paul, in fact, references the ability to perform this service as something he personally preferred not to do (and rarely did unless circumstances required it) and which he did not track (1Corinthians 1:14 - 17).

 There is no Biblical prohibition that states church members cannot baptize new Christians or that such an act would be invalid in God's eyes.
 Those who state members should never be allowed to perform such a simple service are likely relying far more on their church's traditions and policies than the sacred words of Scripture.